T-Kozhukhov/CCCpy/README.md

 libgsl-dev
 libvtk6-dev
 ```
-Output .vtp visualisation files can be read using the ParaView software.
+Output .vtp visualisation files can be read using the ParaView software.#

-## Running the program
+## Compiling the Python Binary
-To test run the program I suggest copying the contents of the TESTCASE folder to the same directory as the program and then running the RunMe bash script.
-An Experiment sub-folder will be created, with .vtp files stored within Experiment/VTP/
+TODO: Write guide entry on how to compile the Python Binary

+## Usage and Tutorial
+TODO: Write guide on general usage, and a rough top level tutorial on how to get a basic simulation going.

+TODO: Perhaps provide full documentation on what bindings are available in a seperate file/ wiki?
+Make sure build in Python docs work!!!